×

 The Limited, Uneven Skills of Maintenance Craftsmen

 This has become a much bigger problem over the last 25 years.
-People who understand equipment and have the ability to maintain it are not as available as they once were.
+People who understand equipment and can maintain it are not as available as they once were.
 The majority of maintenance people must be trained, and much of this is accomplished through on-the-job learning.
-Unfortunately, much of this learning is not of the highest quality or current, which leads to a shorter mean time between failures and hence a more reactive philosophy.
+Unfortunately, much of this learning is not of the highest quality or current, leading to a shorter mean time between failures and a more reactive philosophy.

 Subscribe to Machinery Lubrication